YaoGroup/slurm-tool/README.md

 - The Python script must accept an `-o` options for specifying the output directory `python3 -o output-dir my-job.py param1 param2`.

 ## Pre-Steps
-- Login to the Cluster
+- Login to the Cluster (for example `ssh mc4536@della.princeton.edu`)
-- Create your environment using Conda
+- Create your environment using Conda (for example `module load anaconda3/2020.11 && conda create -f .\environment.yml`)
 - Clone both this tools and your target project from GitHub
 - Create a script for job_array, like the example given above
     - Make sure the location which you clone the tools to allow you conduct a `import slurm_tool`